 The Upload Content tool is no longer in use and can be ignored.

 Create a site

 As mentioned previously, both the ‘Create a site’ and ‘Manage a site’ commands will direct you to the form builder.
-To navigate from Dragon Content to these commands, you can select either Menu or Home in the top right corner of the screen.
-If you select Menu, you will remain over the product level you had selected previously.
-If you select Home, you will be able to choose your product level.
+To navigate from Dragon Content to these commands, select Home in the top left corner of the screen.

 When you first select the Create a site command, you will be prompted to choose a site category.
 Each category has its own set of site types that will affect how the transactions from your site are processed back to the database.

 Below are all Site Categories and Site Types included within a Site Category.
 Also included are the most common ways to create these sites.
 Broadly, the registration category of sites will be used to gate website content while the subscription category will be used to manage magazine subscription sites.

 Registration (No Activation)

 This will allow subscribers to register to a website product without having to activate their namespace, or username.
 By choosing this category, you can select the following Site Types: